 North Country Chorus

 In January 1982 the North Country Chorus began its tradition of Madrigal Dinners as a means of raising money for our 1982 tour of England.
+It remains the group's major fund raiser.
 While the theme and plot have varied and evolved over the years, each production has featured a mouthwatering dinner and abundant entertainment, including music, drama, dance, magic and juggling.
-The Town Hall of Monroe, NH, has undergone extensive transformations into castle halls of England, Scotland and Spain, as well as a tavern and Canterbury Cathedral.
+The Town Hall of Monroe, NH, has undergone extensive transformations into castle halls of England, Scotland and Spain, as well as a tavern, Canterbury Cathedral, and the Round Table.

 2013 ~ The Queen’s Gift

 This production revisited the 16th Century reign of Elizabeth I. Guests "followed the money" and glimpsed some improbable answers to certain mysteries of history – as well as certain mysteries of the human heart.

 The Queen was portrayed by Sage M. Couture, who is experienced in the role and also fashions her own costumes.
 The Jester, aka Jay Sprout, authored the script and directed the production.
 The roles of host and hostess, the Earl and Countess of Leicester, were played by Madrigal Dinner veterans Bob and Claire Mead.
 The Earl commissioned none other than William Shakespeare, played by David Kyle, to write a play in Elizabeth's honor, but is he all the playwright he claims to be?